blue-luke/ckad-crash-course/exercises/03-creating-using-secret/instructions.md

 ## Configuring a Pod to Use a Secret

-1. Create a new Secret named `db-credentials` with the key/value pair `db-password=passwd`.
+1. Create a new Secret named `db-credentials` with the key/value pair `db-password=passwd`. k create secret generic db-credentials --from-literal=db-password=passwd
 2. Create a Pod named `backend` that uses the Secret as environment variable named `DB_PASSWORD` and runs the container with the image `nginx`.
+See pod file
 3. Shell into the Pod and print out the created environment variables.
-You should find `DB_PASSWORD` variable.
+You should find `DB_PASSWORD` variable. k exec -it backend -- /bin/sh env or $ echo DB_PASSWORD
 4. (Optional) Discuss: What is one of the benefit of using a Secret over a ConfigMap?
+Can be opaque
+Handled separately
+Can seal/encrypt